Home

 After days of steady practice, your guitar may start to sound a little dull.
 Or it may have become hard to tune.
 This is a clear sign that it's time to change your guitar strings.

-It's easy to do and your guitar will play and sound better.
+It's easy to do and this beginner guitar lesson will make your guitar play and sound better.

 I hope that you find these Beginner Guitar Lessons helpful as you begin learning to play fingerstyle guitar.